iter8-tools/hub/README.md

 <img alt-text="Iter8 experiment" src="https://iter8-tools.github.io/docs/0.9/images/iter8-intro-dark.png" width="70%" />
 </p>

-> Safely rollout apps.

-> Maximize business value with each release.

-> Use with any app/serverless/ML framework.
+Use Iter8 experiments to safely rollout apps and ML models, and maximize business value with each release.
+Use with any app/serverless/ML framework.

 ## Quick start